OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

 * benefits
 * lay off
 * leave
-* all other employment related activities.
+* all other employment related activities

 It is also unlawful for an employer to retaliate against you for asserting your rights under the ADA.
 The ADA also protects you if you are a victim of discrimination because of your family, business, social, or other relationship or association with an individual with a disability.